 Some DCTs expressed concern that they may deskill in areas of general dentistry whilst spending a full year in OMFS.

-“the end of Foundation Training (DFT), I definitely got up, my, my skillset with

-sort of just even fillings, caries removal, root treatments… but then you can argue that now I've gone into Core Training and now all we do is the surgical side of things, I've then left that skillset which will be for a full year and not
+“the end of (DFT), I definitely got up, my, my skillset with…fillings, caries removal, root treatments… but then you can argue that now I've gone into (DCT) and now all we do is the surgical side of things, I've then left that skillset…for a full year and not

 picked up a drill…” DCT trainee

-LDFT trainees mentioned additional skills that they may not have developed in primary care (DFT) alone.
+LDFT trainees mentioned additional skills they may not have developed in primary care (DFT) alone.

 “I did a comprehensive care list with the specialist… under general

-anaesthetic …that was invaluable… one to one really in-depth experience in teaching…I do some clinics in paediatrics as well…a lot of restorative techniques using rubber dam and how to behaviour manage patients, stainless steel crowns
+anaesthetic …that was invaluable… one to one really in-depth experience in teaching…I do some clinics in paediatrics as well… restorative techniques using rubber dam and how to behaviour manage patients, stainless steel crowns

 I would never have got that experience in practice….”
 LDFT trainee